Tijuana Cartel: Organization

 The Arellano Félix family was initially composed of seven brothers and four sisters, who inherited the organization from Miguel Ángel Félix Gallardo upon his incarceration in Mexico in 1989 for his complicity in the murder of DEA Special Agent Enrique Camarena.
-The brothers' death and arrests during the 2000s did impact the Arellano Félix cartel, but they did not dismantle the organization.
+The brothers' death and arrests during the 2000s impacted the Arellano Félix cartel, but they did not dismantle the organization.

 The Tijuana Cartel has infiltrated the Mexican law enforcement and judicial systems and is directly involved in street-level trafficking within the United States.
 This criminal organization is responsible for the transportation, importation, and distribution of multi-ton quantities of cocaine and marijuana, as well as large quantities of heroin and methamphetamine.

 The organization has a reputation for extreme violence.
 Ramón Arellano Félix ordered a hit which resulted in the mass murder of 18 people in Ensenada, Baja California, on September 17, 1998.
 Ramón was eventually killed in a gun battle with police at Mazatlán in Sinaloa, on February 10, 2002.

 The Arellano Félix family has seven brothers: